crond-jaist/iotrain-lab/database/fundamental_training/protocols/mqtt_protocol/README.md

 		root@node-a8-3:~# flash_a8_m3 emcute_mqttsn.elf
 		```

-	- Use the command `miniterm.py` to access the shell interface
+	- Use the program `miniterm.py` to access the shell interface
-	of the third node:
+	of the third node, then type "help":
 		```
 		root@node-a8-3:~# miniterm.py /dev/ttyA8_M3 500000 -e
+		--- Miniterm on /dev/ttyA8_M3  500000,8,N,1 ---
+		--- Quit: Ctrl+] | Menu: Ctrl+T | Help: Ctrl+T followed by Ctrl+H ---
-		> help
+		help
 		```

 		The following command menu will be displayed: